zepvalue/sharad/README.md

 ### sharad

-Slick as ORM
+- Slick as ORM
-Evolutions to manage migrations
+- Evolutions to manage migrations
-Play as main framework
+- Play as main framework

-Choices :

-play-slick ORM+
-play-slick-evolutions database schema evolutions org.slf4j logging sqlite-jdbc for simplicity since I am using a local db

 TODO